-15. a.
-The construction code official, planning board, board of adjustment, and other local officials and offices, shall, to the greatest extent feasible, expedite all site plans, variances, construction permits, road opening permits, and other applications for program participants, and shall be as responsive as possible to questions from program participants.
+- 15. a.
+The construction code official, planning board, board of adjustment, and other local officials and offices, shall, to the greatest extent feasible, expedite all site plans, variances, construction permits, road opening permits, and other applications for program participants, and shall be as responsive as possible to questions from program participants. - b.
+Upon request from a local construction code official, the department shall provide to the local construction code official, additional construction code enforcement personnel from the Division of Codes and Standards in the department to assist with inspection of Sandy-impacted property receiving RREM or LMI funding and enforcement of the State Uniform Construction Code.
+The department shall provide personnel from the department within five business days of the local construction code official's request.

-13 1 b.
-Upon request from a local construction code official, the 2 department shall provide to the local construction code official, 3 additional construction code enforcement personnel from the 4 Division of Codes and Standards in the department to assist with 5 inspection of Sandy-impacted property receiving RREM or LMI 6 funding and enforcement of the State Uniform Construction Code.
-7 The department shall provide personnel from the department within 8 five business days of the local construction code official's request.
-9 10 16.
-For the purposes of site plan and variance approval of a 11 Superstorm Sandy-impacted property that adheres to the same 12 footprint as the destroyed home, the planning board and board of 13 adjustment shall continue any non-conforming use designation on 14 the property and grandfather pre-existing conditions, so long as the hazard.
+16. For the purposes of site plan and variance approval of a Superstorm Sandy-impacted property that adheres to the same footprint as the destroyed home, the planning board and board of adjustment shall continue any non-conforming use designation on the property and grandfather pre-existing conditions, so long as the board does not view this treatment as likely to result in a safety hazard.